Endure and Survive: Broadcast and ratings

 The episode was released online on HBO Max and HBO on Demand on February 10, 2023, ahead of its broadcast on television to avoid conflicting with Super Bowl LVII.
 It aired on HBO in its weekly slot on February 12.
 The episode had 11.6 million viewers in the United States on its first weekend, including linear viewers and streams on HBO Max.
 On linear television, it had 382,000 viewers, with a 0.09 ratings share.

 Critical response

-On review aggregator Rotten Tomatoes, "Endure and Survive" has an approval rating of 94 percent based on 34 reviews, with an average rating of 9/10.
+On review aggregator Rotten Tomatoes, "Endure and Survive" has an approval rating of 95% based on 37 reviews, with an average rating of 9.1/10.
 The website's critical consensus called the episode "a sobering reminder of how unsparing this apocalyptic world can be".
+IndieWire named "Endure and Survive" the seventh-best television episode of 2023; Ben Travers praised its portrayal of love and loss in the midst of authoritarian rule.